Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 | Hard-coded pipeline + fewer agents | When your multi-agent system is producing unpredictable results |

-The pattern that keeps coming up: the teams making the most progress are not the ones with the most agents or the most sophisticated retrieval pipelines.
-They are the ones who reduced complexity, kept humans in the loop for learning/memory updates, and spent time on the prompt.
+The pattern I keep seeing: the most progress comes not from adding more agents or more sophisticated retrieval pipelines, but from reducing complexity, keeping humans in the loop for learning and memory updates, and spending real time on the prompt.